The Going Rural Health Newsletter

 Multiple universities are looking for OT placements between July 4th and the end of the year.
 These are 1st year observational placements, or 3rd year block placements.
 Please contact the team for further information, or if you can host any of these students.

 For more information please contact Trish Thorpe at firstname.lastname@example.org

 The team are now providing another platform for rural and regional organisations to advertise their employment opportunities to our network.
 Please feel free to send the details of any vacancies for advertising in this newsletter to Trish Thorpe at email@example.com

 Online Going Rural Health Education

 Have you seen the Going Rural Health Online Learning Centre on our website?
 We have a number of free courses for both students and health professionals.
 To access the Learning Centre visit the webpage HERE.

 Participants will need to register for the website, log-in and enroll in courses.
 Certificates of completion will be automatically generated upon successful completion of courses.
 If you have any problems with this process please contact the team at firstname.lastname@example.org

-Courses will be added as they are released, but the site currently has 7 courses live:
+Courses will be added as they are released, but the site currently has 10 free courses live: